-*It is vital to create more awareness of pelvic organ prolapse and its symptoms among women in making an appropriate treatment choices that is right for them.*
+*It is vital to create more awareness of pelvic organ prolapse and its symptoms among women in making appropriate treatment choices that are right for them.*

 Some women, although were successfully fitted with a pessary for prolapse, one third was noted to undergo surgery, with approximately 60% of women undergoing surgery within the first year and 90% within two years. ( Patnam et al. 2020)